BenVerdiman/joycond/README.md

 4. `sudo make install`
 5. `sudo systemctl enable --now joycond`

+If you have the error that you're missing the package `libudev`, download it with this command: `sudo apt install libudev-dev`(Ubuntu)

 # Usage
 When a joy-con or pro controller is connected via bluetooth or USB, the player LEDs should start blinking periodically.
 This signals that the controller is in pairing mode.